 Room Keys, Pioneer One-Cards

 At the beginning of each school year Residence Life staff members distribute keys for residence hall rooms.
 Pioneer One-Card (or P-Cards) are distributed by Dining Services.
 The cards are activated for access to the residence halls by Campus Safety.

-Lost Keys - Immediately report any lost residence hall key to your Residence Life Coordinator or the Technical Assistant II.
-The Residence Life Coordinator/Technical Assistant II will then order a new lock for the room (also known as a “recore”) and new keys for any roommates.
+Lost Keys - Immediately report any lost residence hall key to your Residence Life Coordinator or the Housing Coordinator.
+The Residence Life Coordinator/Housing Coordinator will then order a new lock for the room (also known as a "recore") and new keys for any roommates.
 Students may pick up their keys from Campus Safety.
 Students will lose their $50 key deposit when a key is lost, and they will be issued a new $50 deposit for the new key (which will be refunded when the key is returned at the end of the year).
 Lost Pioneer One-Cards or P-Cards are replaced by Dining Services for a $25 fee.

 Opening Student Rooms for those who have Forgotten their Keys - Student rooms are unlocked for students who lock themselves out within the following guidelines: